 The ESPI authors make six major recommendations:

-· Legislative reforms are needed to ensure full realization of many constitutional human rights obligations, including the protection of the right to work and unemployment benefits, as well as protections against workplace discrimination.
+· Legislative reforms are needed to ensure the full realization of many constitutional human rights obligations, including the protection of the right to work and unemployment benefits, as well as protections against workplace discrimination.

 · Expanding the breadth of social protection programs like social housing and expanding the coverage rates of social health insurance are necessary.